chesterbr/toronto-transit-time/README.md

 In any case, there is no need to install any companion app, or preload/configure anything.
 Just install and run.

+### Rationale and Development Process

+This [blog post](https://chester.me/archives/2016/12/building-a-pebble-app-with-c-javascript-and-rails-toronto-transit-time/) is a deep dive on how the initial idea ended in this app, and on why things were done in this particular way.

 ### Structure